Octavian-ai/mac-graph/README.md

 ## AOB

-### Acknowledgements
+### Acknowledgments

 Thanks to Drew Hudson and Christopher Manning for publishing their work, [Compositional Attention Networks for Machine Reasoning](https://arxiv.org/abs/1803.03067) upon which this is based.
+Thanks also to DeepMind for publishing their Differentiable Neural Computer results in Nature with a demonstration of that architecture solving graph problems, it is a reassurance that this endeavor is not ill-founded.

 ### A limerick